miguel-angel-monjas/master-thesis/doc/jupyter-setup.md

 >>>
 ```

 Next, verification of `pyspark` availability is carried out.
-The output should be similar to this:
+The output of the command should be similar to this:
 ```bash
 Welcome to
       ____              __